SamuelFolledo/FuFight/scripts/README.md

 7. Run the script ConvertToXcodeCollada on the .dae file

 ## Use mixamoAnimToXcode.py for animations
 This script is used to prepare animations to Xcode.

 Note: This script will perform differently depending on the arguments passed

+#### Options based on inputs
 1. If zip file is passed, unzip and convert into a usable .dae file

     `python3 "mixamoAnimToXcode.py" <path_to_zip> <optional_new_name>`